JeremiahHR133/CppLibraries/README.md

 Similar to the Logger library, the Meta library must be initialized in main.
 Since it depends on the Logger library, you must make sure to initialize logging before initializing the converter library.

 Currently, the Meta library provides three types of properties: Member properties, const member function properties, and non-const member function properties.
+The Meta library also supports meta info inheritence.
+Currently the meta info inheritence system does not allow property overriding (all properties must have a unique name).

 Here is an example of adding meta info to a basic class:
 ```cpp